mark-casey/foilhat/README.md

 Foilhat aims to handle these relatively simple tasks in a low maintenace, centralized manner and has been found to add quite a bit of power, safety, and flexibility to everyday job handling.

-## Warning/Disclaimer

-**Under normal operation Foilhat gives NO OUTPUT whatsoever.
-You are asking to lose data if you fail to AT LEAST read the "Output Control and Logging" section below before use.**

 ## General Use